Anorexia nervosa: Complications

 Anorexia nervosa causes alterations in the female reproductive system; significant weight loss, as well as psychological stress and intense exercise, typically results in a cessation of menstruation in women who are past puberty.
-In patients with anorexia nervosa, there is a reduction of the secretion of gonadotropin releasing hormone in the central nervous system, preventing ovulation.
+In patients with anorexia nervosa, there is a reduction of the secretion of gonadotropin releasing hormone in the central nervous system which prevents ovulation.
 Anorexia nervosa can also result in pubertal delay or arrest.
 Both height gain and pubertal development are dependent on the release of growth hormone and gonadotropins (LH and FSH) from the pituitary gland.
 Suppression of gonadotropins in people with anorexia nervosa has been documented.
 Typically, growth hormone (GH) levels are high, but levels of IGF-1, the downstream hormone that should be released in response to GH are low; this indicates a state of "resistance" to GH due to chronic starvation.
 IGF-1 is necessary for bone formation, and decreased levels in anorexia nervosa contribute to a loss of bone density and potentially contribute to osteopenia or osteoporosis.
 Anorexia nervosa can also result in reduction of peak bone mass.
 Buildup of bone is greatest during adolescence, and if onset of anorexia nervosa occurs during this time and stalls puberty, low bone mass may be permanent.

 Hepatic steatosis, or fatty infiltration of the liver, can also occur, and is an indicator of malnutrition in children.
 Neurological disorders that may occur as complications include seizures and tremors.
 Wernicke encephalopathy, which results from vitamin B1 deficiency, has been reported in patients who are extremely malnourished; symptoms include confusion, problems with the muscles responsible for eye movements and abnormalities in walking gait.

-The most common gastrointestinal complications of anorexia nervosa are delayed stomach emptying and constipation, but also include elevated liver function tests, diarrhea, acute pancreatitis, heartburn, difficulty swallowing, and, rarely, superior mesenteric artery syndrome.
+The most common gastrointestinal complications of anorexia nervosa are delayed stomach emptying and constipation, but also include elevated liver function tests, diarrhea, acute pancreatitis, gastroesophageal reflux disease (GERD), difficulty swallowing, and, rarely, superior mesenteric artery syndrome.
+Acid exposure from GERD and self-induced vomiting can cause dental problems, such as tooth enamel erosion and gum disease.
 Delayed stomach emptying, or gastroparesis, often develops following food restriction and weight loss; the most common symptom is bloating with gas and abdominal distension, and often occurs after eating.
 Other symptoms of gastroparesis include early satiety, fullness, nausea, and vomiting.
 The symptoms may inhibit efforts at eating and recovery, but can be managed by limiting high-fiber foods, using liquid nutritional supplements, or using metoclopramide to increase emptying of food from the stomach.
 Gastroparesis generally resolves when weight is regained.